-Selling the CARMAT heart in the United States is subject to obtaining a pre-market approval (PMA) awarded by the US Food and Drug Administration (FDA).
+Selling the Carmat heart in the United States is subject to obtaining a pre-market approval (PMA) awarded by the US Food and Drug Administration (FDA).

-In order to submit a PMA application to the FDA, CARMAT is required to supplement its existing clinical evidences with additional clinical results from a new multicentric clinical study performed on a larger population.
+In order to submit a PMA application to the FDA, Carmat is required to supplement its existing clinical evidences with additional clinical results from a new multicentric clinical study performed on a larger population.
 Conducting this study in the United States requires an Investigational Device Exemption (IDE) to be obtained from the FDA following a successful review of all of the pre-clinical data (technical studies, animal studies, etc.) and clinical data obtained in other countries.

 In October 2013, the FDA published a guidance document on early feasibility studies (EFS).
 This approach to feasibility studies was designed to allow for acquisition of initial clinical knowledge when additional non-clinical testing methods are not available or are not sufficient to initiate a pivotal study.
 These studies may be initiated before the design of the device is finalized and may be justified on the basis of less evidence than for other types of clinical studies.
-This EFS approach was chosen by CARMAT.
+This EFS approach was chosen by Carmat.
+Having applied to the FDA in August 2018 for authorization to conduct an early feasibility study (EFS), Carmat obtained conditional approval in September 2019 followed by full approval on February 5, 2020 to conduct a clinical feasibility study on 10 patients in the United States, which it expects to start in the first quarter of 2021.